krockway/stock-analysis/README.md

 One of the main pros was that the code ran faster - .496 seconds for the original file 2018 analysis vs .472 seconds in the refactored file 2018 analysis.
 Although this is a small amount of time savings, for a larger file this could be much more significant.

-The refactored code also increases the flexibility.
+The refactored code also increases the flexibility because of the tickerIndex variable.
 If I wanted to change the number of stocks that I was researching, I would have to update fewer pieces of information - only the array size and the initial for loop.

-The con to using someone else's code to start is that it took me much longer to understand the layout, than if I had written it myself.
-In some cases, the outline provided used language that I did not find intuitive.
-For example, this code took me a while to understand:
+The con to using someone else's code at the start, is that it took me much longer to understand the layout, than if I had written it myself.
+In some cases, the provided outline used language that I did not find intuitive.
+For example, this part of the outline took me a while to understand:
 ```
         '3d Increase the tickerIndex.
         Next j